 Philosophy is the major of choice for people who not only want to be challenged, but also want that challenge to pay off in excellent job-market preparation through interesting, mind-expanding courses and hands-on, experiential learning.

 Philosophy degrees prepare you to succeed in a current job or to take advantage of tomorrow’s shifting workplace.
 How?
 When you study philosophy, you acquire skills and qualities that today’s and tomorrow’s employers desperately seek in employees:

 So, what do you think?
 Ready to tackle the big questions of life along with other big thinkers like Epicurus, Thomas Aquinas, Susan Langer, Confucius, Simone de Beauvoir, Rene Descartes, Ayn Rand and Woody Allen?
 Ready for a challenge that pays off in intellectual agility and superior job-market preparation?
 If so, then contact The Department of Philosophy or email its Chair, Dr. Rice, today.

-Who are you?John Allen.
+John Allen.
 FHSU Philosophy Graduate

 I'm the Vatican correspondent and analyst for CNN